aiidateam/aiida-core/docs/source/intro/installation.rst

 If it is not running already, it should after a reboot.

-Finally install the aiida-core python environment:
+Finally install the aiida-core Python environment:

 .. code-block:: console